awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="ec2-16-remediation"></a>

 For instructions on how to delete an unused network ACL, see [Deleting a network ACL](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#DeleteNetworkACL) in the *Amazon VPC User Guide*\.
+You cannot delete the default network ACL or an ACL that is associated with subnets\.

 ## \[EC2\.17\] EC2 instances should not use multiple ENIs<a name="fsbp-ec2-17"></a>